 Per usual with this Keto life, planning= success.
 If you mess up here and there, it’s fine.
 Promise.
 Get back on the train, live your life, and make this a way of living that is sustainable.
 Keto is not depriving; it’s quite fun in fact.
 There is a way to enjoy or sub out almost everything.
 Let’s experiment!

-Electrolytes are a huge factor when you are drinking on the Keto Diet, and for the diet in general.
-These products balance your PH, give your body the nutrients you need, and make you feel so good!
+Electrolytes are key when you are drinking on the keto diet.
+There are plenty of ways to do this without hitting the Gatorade.
+Some of our favorite Sugarfree electrolyte products are Ultima, Everly, and Ketobeam.
+Ketobeam in particular givesyour body the nutrients you need, and make you feel so good!
 We reccommend taking both together for best results.
 We take a shot of Electrolyze and Micro-boost daily, and double up the night of drinking and the morning after.
 If we accidentally drink too much, the hangover is substantially less if no at all!

 Wine is a staple in our lives, and the majority of wines are low in carbs and perfectly acceptable on the Keto diet.
 The carbs in wine come from residual sugars.
 Dry wines have the least amount of residual sugar at less than 2g/L. Dry red and white wines are typically 2-4 carbs per 5 oz, and some companies are getting onboard and marketing low sugar wines that are as low as .24 carbs per 5 oz!
 With wine, you just need to know what to look for.
 Many cheaper wines (under $10 per bottle) add sugar to the bottle after production to cover up poor quality.
 Try to go for mid range stuff, and look for organic if you can find it.
 The lack of pesticides and chemicals will decrease the chances of negative effects (wine flu!).
 It’s like buying meat; you want to try to get the best you can afford, but even the cheapest is better than sugar laden alternatives.